prakashUXtech/JARVIS-GPTV/README.md

 ## Acknowledgments

 - Heavily inspired by [Killian's Open-Interpreter](https://github.com/KillianLucas/open-interpreter)
-- OpenAI for their amazing ChatGPT API.
+- OpenAI for their amazing API.
+- Langchianjs (Its not perfect yet, but it helped on lots of things like memoery etc)
 - Replicate AI for their Image generation API
 - SerpAPI for search
 - All contributors and users of JARVIS-GPTV.